 - 1. Attend as many 4-H meetings as possible.
 Club meetings give you general information regarding 4-H activities.
-Project meetings give you information that is specific to that project. - 2.
-Obtain a 4-H handbook from the Extension Office or view it online at the Tippecanoe County 4-H website.
+Project meetings give you information that is specific to that project. - Obtain a 4-H handbook from the Extension Office or view it online at the Tippecanoe County 4-H website.
 Read the sections on your project carefully so you understand what you need to do and what you need to complete. - 3.
 Enroll in your project areas by the deadline, May 15th.
 Obtain items you need from the Extension Office such as: manuals, record sheets (if not in the manual), poster materials. - 4.
 Read the introduction in each manual along with information in the handbook.
 Sometimes the county requirements are different from those stated in the manual.
 If there is a conflict, the handbook is correct.
 If you have any questions call the project superintendent. - 5.
 Plan your work so that it is spread out over time.
 Set goals for yourself and dates by which you wish to reach these goals.
-Try not to leave everything for the last moment. - 6.
-Register online for the projects you are exhibiting at the fair on FairEntry (https://tippe4hfair.fairentry.com).
-Register by June 15th. - 7.
+Try not to leave everything for the last moment. - Register online for the projects you are exhibiting at the fair on FairEntry (https://tippe4hfair.fairentry.com).
+Register by June 28th. - 7.
 Read the June/July Tippecanoe Tabloid online (4-H online homepage) to obtain the date and location for judging each project.
 Make sure your projects, record sheets and manuals are complete. - 8.
 Bring your projects and manuals to judging.
 You do not have to stay for the actual judging, but it is a good experience to do so.
 Often the judges give good advice for future projects and leave helpful suggestions and comments on the current project. - 9.
 Make sure your white cards (4-H Records of Achievement) are up to date (See My Record of 4-H Achievement section in the handbook).
 These are used for county awards and trip selection.
 White cards may be filled out on the county website and then printed out. - 10.
-Turn in your green folders containing two copies of your white cards and your record sheets by 5 pm Thursday of the 4-H Fair week.
-If you cannot be there at that time it is your responsibility to find someone who can turn them in for you.
-Put your project manuals in your green folder also so your leader can review them before giving them back to you for the next year. - 11.
+Update your white cards and place them somewhere safe.
+These are used to apply for scholarships and awards. - 11.
 Enjoy the fair!
 HAVE A SUCCESSFUL 4-H YEAR! - 12.
 After the fair write thank you noted to adults who have helped you with your projects.
 (Leaders, Parents, Superintendents, etc.) If you receive a special award (trophy, scholarship, etc.), be sure to write a thank you note to the sponsor of the award.